guardian/typescript-school/4-narrowing/slides.md

 ```

 <!--omit-from-slides start-->
 However, doing this will hide the consequences of adding `'Culture'` to `Pillar`.
 That change will no longer result in a type error, because the `default` case will handle `'Culture'`.
-This is problably not correct, as it will return `'grey'` rather than `'red'` like the other pillars.
+This is probably not correct, as it will return `'grey'` rather than `'red'` like the other pillars.
 Sometimes it's preferable to be explicit and avoid this kind of general matching, as it limits how much help the compiler can provide.
 <!--omit-from-slides end-->

 ---